 If your goal is to focus only on the practical skills needed to coach general fitness clients, ACE is likely to right certification for you.

 ACE is much heavier on the nuts and bolts of training clients without excess knowledge, and the continuing education options are excellent for general fitness training.

 If you plan to work with a clinical population in the future or want deeper background and anatomy and exercise science, then ACSM is the right choice.

 Additionally, the ACSM continuing education programs offer great career tracks towards clinical work.

 Regardless of which certification you choose, you must commit to continuing education to both maintain your certification and ensure long-term success in the fitness industry.

 Finally, given that both certifications are NCCA accredited, you should have no problem finding your first job as a personal trainer after passing either exam.

-Below, you’ll find some well-researched VS articles to help you understand more the difference between each certifications.
+Below, you’ll find some well-researched VS articles to help you understand more the difference between each certification.

-Check out this updated reviews on some specialized topics on personal training below.
+Check out these updated reviews on some specialized topics on personal training below.